Big Data

 9. Low supply of the right talent and skillset

-Most of the big data jobs demand candidates with advanced degrees as well as relevant experience.
-Around 81% of all the data science and analytics jobs require candidates to have at least three years of work experience with some of the highest-paying jobs requiring a relevant master’s or higher educational degree (Source).
+Most big data jobs demand candidates with advanced degrees and relevant experience.
+Around 81% of all data science and analytics jobs require candidates to have at least three years of work experience.
+Some of the highest-paying jobs require a relevant master’s or higher educational degree (Source).

 10. Alluring salary packages

-A lucrative aspect of a data analytics career is the salary growth associated with it.
+A lucrative aspect of a data analytics career is its salary growth.
 Salary packages for big data jobs are increasing at par with the demand for data analyst professionals.
 As per a study by the IT jobs site Robert Half Technology, most big data jobs offer salaries and additional compensations well into the six-figure range that are way above the market pay.

 data analytics salary